 Memorials - The Wyoming Game Wardens Association currently provides a minimum $500.00 memorial fund to any Wyoming wildlife enforcement officer killed in the line of duty.
 The family of the fallen officer can use this money however they wish.
 The WGWA is also a charter member of the North American Wildlife Enforcement Officers Association and its officer memorial fund.
 For those United States or Canadian wildlife enforcement officers killed in the line of duty, the WGWA provides a minimum of $200 to the NAWEOA memorial fund which goes to the officer's family.
 The WGWA will also contribute a minimum of $500.00 to any Wyoming non-enforcement wildlife personnel killed in the line of duty.

 In 1986, the Wyoming Game Wardens Association in conjunction with other Wyoming peace officer associations, financially supported the building of the Wyoming Peace Officers Memorial at the Wyoming Law Enforcement Academy in Douglas.
 In 1993, all available space on the Memorial was filled with names of officers killed in the line of duty in Wyoming.
 The Wyoming Game Wardens Association again contributed financially to expand the Memorial for Wyoming Peace Officers.
-There are currently eight Wyoming Game Wardens listed on the memorial.
+There are currently nine Wyoming Game Wardens listed on the memorial.

 Since 1981, the Wyoming Game Wardens Association has contributed over $16,000.00 to these memorials.